Sasha Johnson: Shooting

 By 7 June 2021, Johnson was still in hospital and under sedation in a critical condition, with "profound life-changing injuries" according to a police statement.
 The BBC reported on 16 June 2021 that since the shooting two surgical operations had been carried out to release pressure on Johnson's brain but that she remained critically ill.

 The prosecution case was dropped on 22 February 2022, and the defendants were formally found "not guilty".
 Announcing that the case was being dropped, the prosecutor, Mark Heywood QC, said "For very good reasons it is not possible to set out in full in open court the reasons it is so but it should be understood the relevant considerations have been given the most anxious and careful scrutiny" adding that the case against the defendants had been based on "circumstantial evidence" which included their phone data, movements, and interactions and that there was no direct evidence that identified them.
 Johnson had been in a relationship with an occupant of the house where the shooting had taken place and there had been a "falling out" and "hostility" between two of the accused and the two youngest occupants of the house.
 Following discontinuance of the prosecution, police and Johnson's family commented on the lack of cooperation with police by witnesses to the shooting.

 By February 2022, Johnson remained in a serious but stable condition in hospital, having "suffered 'catastrophic' and permanent injuries".

 In May 2022, Crimestoppers announced a £20,000 reward for anyone providing information leading to the conviction of those responsible for the shooting.

+In May 2025, after a Channel 4 documentary aired about Who Shot Sasha Johnson, two songs were written and produced by Notation Festival to help bring awareness and encourage people to speak out and reveal the truth behind the shooting.

 Responses

-Diane Abbott, Labour Party MP suggested that the shooting was a racially motivated attack and targeted because of Johnson's activism, drawing criticism from a Home Office spokesperson for stoking racial tension.
+Labour Party MP Diane Abbott suggested that the shooting was a racially motivated attack and was targeted because of Johnson's activism; this drew criticism from a Home Office spokesperson, on the grounds that it would tend to stoke racial tension.

 TTIP criticised the police statement that nothing indicated the attack was targeted, asking how police were able to say that Johnson had not received credible threats without speaking to her, and said there was "no evidence" the shooting was carried out by four black males, as "[the TTIP] have multiple sources present at the incident who have confirmed to us that the attackers were all wearing balaclavas".
 TTIP said they were "disgusted by the way that this narrative has been portrayed as a 'Black on Black crime' and a 'gang crime,' not acknowledging that this is a hate crime or a targeted attack at worst".